DuckyBlender/DuckyBlender/README.md

 - 👋 Hi, I’m @DuckyBlender
 - 👀 I’m interested in Minecraft Servers, Web Servers and Python
 - 🌱 I’m currently learning C++ and Javascript
-- ✨Currently making a discord bot called Ivu!
+- ✨ Currently making a discord bot called Ivu!

 <!---
 DuckyBlender/DuckyBlender is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.